Jennifer Lopez Reunited With Marc Anthony For Professional And Personal Reasons

 — E!
 News (@enews) March 3, 2017

 Jennifer Lopez has never allowed her personal life to affect her professional career, and she continues to pursue her acting and music careers.
 Recently, the actress appeared on NBC’s popular crime-thriller Shades of Blue, playing the role of Harlee Santos, a corrupt NYPD detective who is struggling financially while taking care of her daughter.
-Shades of Blue has been well-received by the audiences, with its second season premiering on NBC this month.
+Shades of Blue has been well-received by viewers, with its second season premiering on NBC this month.

 #Hot #Latina #Photo A Look Back at Jennifer Lopez and Marc Anthony's Sweet Relationship: Jennifer Lopez and Marc… https://t.co/5C0YYqSNq8 pic.twitter.com/fyzVYhE16N